Khajuwala

-Khajuwala has recently been given a status of Municipality.
+Khajuwala has recently been given a status of Panchayat samiti.

 Khajuwala also has many industries such as mustard oil mills and cotton spinning mills.
 There are a large number of brick kilns on the outskirts of the town and there are also gypsum mines and plants.

 It is the leading wheat, cotton, mustard and guar producing tehsil of Bikaner district.
 Agriculture is flourishing well here.
 With canal irrigation you can see vast lush green farmlands.

 Marwari *(Bikaneri) is the native language of Khajuwala.

 Extent, geography and climate

 Khajuwala is in the Thar Desert.
 Thorny shrubs and sandy dunes are the basic characteristics of this region.
 Kikar(Acacia), Aak (Calotropis procera), Khejari (Prosopis cineraria), Khimp (Leptadenia pyrotechnica), Lathiya, Laana and Booiin (Aerva tomentosa), Tumba(Citrullus colocynthis) make natural vegetation of this area.
 According to experts Khajuwala area is enriched with fertile soil for crops.
 Gypsum rocks are assets of this region.
 The waters of Ignp canal has brought changes to flora and fauna and agriculture of wheat, mustard, cotton, Guar, pulses and Jawar has given a composite form of sandy dunes and green fields.
 This region with Gharsana is called cotton-belt but now things are changing.
 Average annual rainfall has fallen dramatically in the last few years.
 Since key source of irrigation is canal-water, water supply is inadequate for agriculture.